 This is practical RPA advice you won't hear from vendors...
 Arm yourself with this information for long-term automation success.

-As we've written before, RPA is really only necessary because of bad processes or legacy applications that aren't quite ready for retirement yet.
+As we've written before, RPA solutions are really only necessary because of bad processes or legacy applications that aren't quite ready for retirement yet.
 But does that mean RPA should be viewed as a long-term investment?

 A battle rages between business unit leaders and the IT department.